BIG NEWS on March 2, 2016

 AND HAS NEVER REPORTED A QUARTERLY PROFIT.

-MMMW HAS YET TO SELL A SINGLE SOLAR UNIT OR TRACKING STSTEM OF ANY TYPE OR KIND TO DATE (4/22/2016), THIS IS DESPITE MMMW PUBLISHING SEVERAL VERY MISLEADING PR's TO THE CONTRARY (the above poorly ad-libed PR exerpt well serves to exemplify the most recent [3/02/16] misleading MMMW PR campaign, and only perpetuates the 15 year old lie that "sales have or will soon close".
-Please notice how NO INFORMATION relative to the number of units, dollar amounts or profit/loss has ever been provided in any MMMW "sales announcement" PR).
+MMMW HAS NOT YET SOLD A SINGLE SOLAR UNIT OR TRACKING STSTEM OF ANY TYPE OR KIND TO DATE (05/23/2016), THIS IS DESPITE MMMW PUBLISHING SEVERAL VERY MISLEADING PR's TO THE CONTRARY (the above poorly ad-libed PR exerpt well serves to exemplify the most recent [3/02/16] misleading MMMW PR campaign, and only serves to perpetuate the now 15 year old blatent lie of "sales have or will soon close".
+Please notice how NO FACTUAL INFORMATION relative to the number of units, dollar amounts, costs, mark-ups, or profit/loss has ever been provided in any MMMW "sales announcement" PR).

 THE PHOTOS ONE CAN SEE ON THEIR WEBSITE, ARE ALL COMPLETELY UNRELATED TO ANY MASS MEGAWATTS PROJECT OR AVAILIBLE PRODUCTS IN ANY WAY SHAPE OR FORM